marcobellaccini/pyAesCrypt/README.rst

 pyAesCrypt is compatible with the `AES Crypt`_ `file format`_ (version 2).

-The script is Free Software, released under the `Apache License, Version 2.0`_.
+It is Free Software, released under the `Apache License, Version 2.0`_.

 pyAesCrypt is brought to you by Marco Bellaccini - marco.bellaccini(at!)gmail.com.